 Role: Military Recruiter

-Military affiliation: Military Spouse
+Military affiliation: Army veteran

-Victoria Pich: Besides specific functional or technical expertise, we’re looking for solid communication skills, leadership, adaptability to change, and ability to work in a matrixed environment under minimal supervision.
+Victoria Pich: Besides specific functional or technical expertise, we’re looking for solid communication skills, leadership, adaptability to change, and the ability to work in a matrixed environment under minimal supervision.

 Debbie Cote: We’re looking for candidates with strong work ethics and integrity.
 We want people who not only have knowledge but are also a fit for Booz Allen’s culture.